ChatTheatre/SkotOS-Doc/Exploring_SkotOS.md

 Once you've logged in, you have the ability to execute small snippets of code with the "code" command.
 For instance, if you type `"/usr/System/initd"->shutdown()` then you can shut down SkotOS.

 You can use the "compile" command to recompile objects.
 If you've changed the code, that won't just automatically change the behaviour of the game.
 You have to compile the program.
 If you "compile /usr/System/initd", for instance, that will update the code to initd to match the most recent code in the .c file.

+## Changing Local Passwords

+The default local setup uses a single authentication method, which is called DevUserD.
+A full, production SkotOS game has DevUserD for its most privileged developers but users a UserDB (such as thin-auth) for everything else.
+For local development you don't want to have to manage one of those.

+To change local passwords or developer passwords, log in as a developer on the developer telnet port (10098 by default.)
+The use this command:

+    code "/usr/System/sys/devuserd"->set_password("username", "password")

+This can create a new user if "username" isn't already a developer.
+It can also change the password of an existing user.
+It's not a great idea to leave extremely-privileged accounts on the highly-insecure default passwords.

 ## Updating Code and Statedumps